MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-manage.md

 ## Capacity management

 As an operator, you manage and operate your Azure Stack Hub instance in the same manner as any cloud operator.
 You make sure software is installed properly, configured correctly and securely, and operated for high availability (HA), coherently and efficiently.
-In addition, you will need to apply capacity management principles in operating both the Azure Stack Hub instance and the IoT Hub resource provider.
+You'll need to apply capacity management principles in operating both the Azure Stack Hub instance and the IoT Hub resource provider.

 ### Azure Stack Hub capacity management

-You will need to plan for and calculate the required capacity of your Azure Stack Hub instance.
 To determine the required capacity for IoT Hub, you'll need to estimate the workload, mainly the number of devices and the message throughput.
-To assist with planning, we have conducted the following tests on a 4-node environment for reference:
+To assist with planning, we have conducted the following tests on a 4-node Azure Stack Hub environment for reference:

 | Scenario | VMs | Vcores | Devices/ hub | [Hub edition](https://azure.microsoft.com/pricing/details/iot-hub) | Hubs | Units/ hub | Total devices | Total hub units | Millions of messages/ day |
 |----------|---------------|------------------|-----------------------|-------------------|-|-|-|-|-|